 Next up, the food.
 Obviously you can’t skimp as much here, but you can get away with combining some things if you like.
 Egg and meats go together perfectly.
 Fruit and sweet dishes do too.
 Fruit on it’s own would be easy too, if you buy it already cut up or pick something like strawberries or grapes.
 Chopping up a whole watermelon sounds like a pain.
 Of course, if you don’t want to combine (for the record, I always combine the fruit and the sweet – we may or may not have leftover fruit, but I like my sweet breakfasts with fruit) you still have a few other time-saving options.

 Let’s look at eggs.
 Eggs can’t really be cooked ahead, but you know what is great about them?
 They cook super fast if all you need is to scramble them, plus you can dump whatever you want to go with them into one pan and call it a “skillet.”
 You could buy some pre-chopped vegetables too.
 Then it feels homemade, but you save yourself some prep.

 What’s next?
 A meat dish.
 You know what that means to me, in the case of brunch?
 A sandwich.
 Super easy!
 Throw some ham or sausage in some bread, melt some cheese, and call it a day.
 Now, if you have a waffle iron, or multiple irons, a sweet dish is pretty easy.
 You make a waffle, you put some syrup and fruit on it.
 If you make a full waffle for each individual person, that’s going to take forever, but if you quarter them it should go fast.
 If you don’t have a waffle iron, you might need a little extra time for a sweet dish, but pancakes could work just as easy too.

-Now, we’ve talked about a few ways to save time on a basic brunch, but I like mine a lot more complicated.
-Stay tuned for some more specific ideas!
+Now, we’ve talked about a few ways to save time on a basic brunch, but I like mine a lot more cohesive.
+Stay tuned for more specific plans!